cloudfoundry/csb-brokerpak-gcp/docs/gcp-installation.md

 #### Binding a MySQL Database
 If there is an existing broker in the foundation that can provision a MySQL instance use `cf create-service` to create a new MySQL instance.
 Then use `cf bind-service` to bind that instance to the service broker.

+#### Scripted
+Use [scripts/gcp-create-mysql-db.sh](../scripts/gcp-create-mysql-db.sh) to create a GCP mysql instance.
+It will report the DB_HOST (ip address) username, password and db name upon completion.

+It requires the [gcloud](https://cloud.google.com/sdk/gcloud) cli be installed.
 #### Manually Provisioning a MySQL Database

 The GCP Service Broker stores the state of provisioned resources in a MySQL database.